Best Podcast Platforms for 2025 [Side by Side Comparison]

 Who wouldn’t know Apple Podcasts?
 It's one of the most recognized podcast platforms globally, seamlessly integrated with the Apple ecosystem.

-Pros: Wide reach, user-friendly interface, strong brand recognition.
-Apple Podcasts provides podcasters with access to a vast audience, leveraging Apple's extensive user base.
-The platform's intuitive interface makes it easy for listeners to discover and subscribe to podcasts, while the strong brand recognition adds credibility and trustworthiness to your show.
+Pros: Apple Podcasts offers a huge audience thanks to Apple’s massive user base.
+Its user-friendly interface makes it easy for listeners to find and subscribe to podcasts.
+Plus, the platform’s strong brand adds credibility and trust to your show.

 Pricing: Free!